lawinslow/digitallimnology.org/_posts/2018-01-18-ny-state-electric-fuel-sources.md

 ## Download and process code

-The following code was what I used to grab and
+The following code was what I used to grab and merge the data from the NY-ISO website.